 Founded in the year 2007, Jain Education and Empowerment Trust (JEET) is a Voluntary and Non-Profit Organization headquartered in Mumbai, India.

-JEET has been registered under the Bombay Public Charitable Trust Act, 1950 to support SADHARMIK FAMILY for education and empower them to make them self dependent by providing opportunity for employment or business.
+JEET has been registered under the Bombay Public Charitable Trust Act, 1950 to support SADHARMIK FAMILY for education and also empower them to be self-sufficient by providing opportunity for employment or business.

-To provide scholarship, donation and educational loan to Sadharmik Family so as to enable them to begin, pursue, complete their study /training/research
+- To provide scholarship, educational loan to Sadharmik Family so as to enable them to begin, pursue, complete their study /training/research.

-In the last decade, we observed socio-economic transformation.
-Sadharmik Jains are forced to spend money on the things they don’t really need.
-The luxury of the yesterday has become necessity of today.
-Gone are the days where big screen televisions were a novelty reserved for the very rich.
+- In the last decade, we have observed socio-economic transformation.
+Sadharmik are forced to spend money on the things they don’t really need.
+The luxury of the yesterday has become a necessity of today.
+Gone are the days where big screen televisions were a novelty reserved for the rich.
 The same applies to airline travel, clothing and eating out.

-In the past, if any clamity came along, the family was able to shell out money out of savings to mitigate its effect.
+- In the past, if any calamity came along, the family was able to shell out money out of savings to mitigate its effect.
 Today the situation is totally different.
-80 to 85% of the income is committed towards the recurring expenses be it food, electricity, water, rent, school fees or medical bills.
-There is no margin of error, there is no scope to cut back if the job is lost or if someone gets ill.
-There is no room in the budget if someone needs to take off work to care for a sick child or an elderly parent.
+80 to 85% of the income is committed towards the recurring expenses to be it food, electricity, water, rent, school fees or medical bills.
+There is no margin of error; there is no scope to cut back if the job is lost or if someone falls sick.
+There is no room in the budget if someone needs to take leave from work to care of a sick child or an elderly parent.
 Their basic situation is far riskier than that of their parents a generation earlier.

-Many sadharmik Jains find them helpless against rising prices as the monthly earning has more or less remained the same.
-This has forced ladies members to go to work and try to just break even.
-Even with two pay cheques, family finances are stretched so tightly that a very small mishap can distrub their budget and leave them in crises.
+- Many Sadharmik find themselves helpless against rising prices as the monthly earning has more or less remained the same.
+This has forced female members to go to work and try to just break even.
+Even with two pay cheques, family finances are stretched so tightly that a very small mishap can disturb their budget and leave them in crises.